Search for Charged Excited States of Dark Matter with KamLAND-Zen: The models and the expected signal

 where $N_Z$ is the target nucleus with atomic number {\it Z} and $\chi^0$ ($\chi^-$) is the WIMP ground (excited) state.
 The bound state $N\chi^-$ is formed in an excited state and will de-excite by emitting $\gamma$-rays.
 In addition to the de-excitation $\gamma$-rays and a positron, annihilation $\gamma$-rays could be observed in this process for Case A. In both cases, it is assumed that all expected signals are emitted simultaneously and the DM signal is detected as a single event in KamLAND-Zen.
 Therefore, the total observable energy $E_\mathrm{tot}$ is given by~\cite{PRL},

-where $\Delta m \equiv m_{\chi^-} - m_{\chi^0}$ and $E_{b}^{(0)}$ is the binding energy corresponding to the ground state of $N_Z$.
-The Coulomb binding energy $E_{b}^{(0)}$ of $N_{Z}$, which depends on the target nucleus, has been calculated to be \mbox{18.4 MeV} for a xenon target~\cite{Maxim2008}.
+where $\Delta m \equiv m_{\chi^-} - m_{\chi^0}$ and $E_{b}^{(0)}$ is the binding energy corresponding to the ground state of the bound states with the nucleus.
+The Coulomb binding energy $E_{b}^{(0)}$, which depends on the target nucleus, has been calculated to be \mbox{18.4 MeV} for a xenon target~\cite{Maxim2008}.
 Xenon nuclei are good targets because of their large $Z$ number, which increases the $E_{b}^{(0)}$ value and the $\Delta m$ region that can be explored.

 Fig.~\ref{signal} shows the expected energy spectrum for several $\Delta m$ values, where the horizontal axis is the visible energy in KamLAND-Zen 800.
 The higher and lower visible energy ranges correspond to lower and higher $\Delta m$, respectively.
 These spectra take into account the detector response effects of the energy non-linearity, the energy resolution and the difference in light yield between the Xe-LS and the outer-LS as described in Refs.~\cite{Zen400, Zen800}.
 The non-Gaussian distributions are due to the light yield difference in Xe-LS and outer-LS.
 It depends on whether the emitted $\gamma$-ray deposits its energy mainly to the Xe-LS or the outer-LS.
 In the low energy region, in contrast, almost all energy of the $\gamma$-ray is deposited in the Xe-LS, resulting in a single peak.